Chapter 2 The Pretravel Consultation Self-Treatable Conditions

 - Race/ethnicity—Asians may be more susceptible to motion sickness than Europeans.

 - Migraines—people who get migraine headaches are more prone to motion sickness, especially during a migraine.

-- Medication—some prescriptions can worsen the nausea of motion sickness (Table 2-08).
+- Medication—some prescriptions can worsen the nausea of motion sickness.

 Antihistamines are the most frequently used and widely available medications for motion sickness; non-sedating ones appear to be less effective.
 Antihistamines commonly used for motion sickness include cinnarizine (not currently available in the United States), cyclizine, dimenhydrinate, meclizine, and promethazine (oral and suppository).
-Other common medications used to treat motion sickness are scopolamine (hyoscine, oral and transdermal), antidopaminergic drugs (such as prochlorperazine), metoclopramide, sympathomimetics, and benzodiazepines.
+Other common medications used to treat motion sickness are anticholinergics such as scopolamine (hyoscine, oral, intranasal, and transdermal), antidopaminergic drugs (such as prochlorperazine), metoclopramide, sympathomimetics, and benzodiazepines.
 Clinical trials have not shown that ondansetron, a drug commonly used as an antiemetic in cancer patients, is effective in the prevention of nausea associated with motion sickness.

 When recommending any of these medications to travelers, providers should make sure that patients understand the risks and benefits, possible undesirable side effects, and potential drug interactions.
 Travelers may consider trying the medication before travel to see what effect it has on them.